 PALE RIDER: The Spanish Flu of 1918 and How It Changed the World

-The Spanish flu of 1918-1920 was one of the greatest human disasters of all time, infecting a third of the people on Earth, with a death toll between 50 and 100 million people.
-In this gripping narrative history, Spinney traces the overlooked pandemic to reveal how the virus traveled the globe, exposing mankind's vulnerability.
-Photos.
+The Spanish Flu of 1918-1920 was one of the greatest human disasters of all time.
+It infected a third of the people on Earth with a death toll of between 50 and 100 million people.
+Drawing on the latest research, the author traces the pandemic to reveal how the virus traveled across the globe.
+Illus.

 Item #: 278470X

 This book is shopworn.
 It may have scuffed covers or edges, or other minor imperfections.

 INFLUENZA: The Hundred-Year Hunt to Cure the Deadliest Disease in HistoryHardbound$5.95 $26.99